MegaBitmap/PS2-SNL/README.md

 **If you plan to use virtual memory cards please read this:**
 VMCs only work with exFAT partitions.
-In the SNL-UDPBDG Sync window, check the VMC checkbox then resync the game list.
+In the UDPBDG Sync-to-SNL window, check the VMC box then resync the game list.
 You must use udpbd-server or udpfs_bd when using VMCs, udpbd-vexfat and udpfs do NOT support VMCs.

-Start the SNL-UDPBDG sync/server app (UDPBDG.exe).
+Start the UDPBDG sync/server app.
-(optional) Click mount exFAT drive for VMC support.
+Pick a mode, udpfs is the recommended.
 Rip/copy any PlayStation 2 disc images you wish to load into a DVD or CD folder.
 Click on choose game path and pick any game in a CD or DVD folder.
 Example:  `E:/DVD/Grand Theft Auto III.iso`